 The agency is presided over by the Commission and administered by the Executive Director to operate an integrated workforce development system and administer the unemployment benefits program in Texas.

-TWC is part of Texas Workforce Solutions, a local and statewide network comprised of the agency, 28 workforce development boards, and their contracted early learning programs and community partners.
-This network gives customers local access to workforce solutions and statewide services at numerous Workforce Solutions offices.
+TWC is part of Texas Workforce Solutions network, a local and statewide network comprised of the agency, 28 workforce development boards, and their contracted service providers and community partners.
+This network gives customers local access to job-search resources, career training and temporary financial assistance.
 TWC provides unemployment benefits services through five Tele-Centers and administers unemployment tax through numerous local tax offices.